ppierzchalka/firegarden/README.md

 ## Deployment to Netlify

 This project is configured for deployment to Netlify using the `netlify.toml` file in the root directory.

-### Deployment Configuration

-The deployment process:

-1. Uses Turborepo to build the selected application
-2. Supports both Next.js (frontend) and Vite (CMS) build outputs
-3. Deploys the appropriate files based on the `SITE_APP` environment variable
+You'll need to create two separate Netlify sites - one for the frontend and one for the CMS.

 ### Setting Up Netlify Deployment

+1. **Create two Netlify sites**:

+   - Sign in to your Netlify account
+   - Click "Add new site" → "Import an existing project"
-1. Connect your GitHub repository to Netlify
+   - Connect to your GitHub repository
-2. Configure environment variables in Netlify settings:
+   - Create two separate sites using the same repository

+2. **Configure each site**:

+   **For the Frontend site**:

+   - Netlify will automatically detect the build settings from the netlify.toml file
+   - Select Next.js as the runtime in site settings
+   - Base directory: `/` (root of the monorepo)
+   - No need to set build command or publish directory (handled by netlify.toml)
-   - For the frontend site, no `SITE_APP` variable is needed
+   - No `SITE_APP` environment variable needed (defaults to frontend)

+   **For the CMS site**:

+   - Netlify will automatically detect the build settings from the netlify.toml file
+   - Base directory: `/` (root of the monorepo)
+   - No need to set build command or publish directory (handled by netlify.toml)
-   - For the CMS site, set `SITE_APP=cms`
+   - Add environment variable: `SITE_APP=cms`

-3. Add your Firebase environment variables to Netlify settings
+3. **Add Environment Variables**:
+   - Go to Site settings → Environment variables
+   - Add all Firebase variables as specified in the Environment Setup section
+   - You can import directly from your .env file or add them manually
-4. Deploy from the main branch
+4. **Deploy from the main branch**:
+   - Netlify will automatically detect changes to your main branch and trigger deployments
+   - Each site will build the appropriate application based on the configuration

 ### Custom Domains

-To use a custom domain:
+To use custom domains for your sites:

-1. Configure your domain in Netlify's domain settings
+1. Go to Site settings → Domain management
+2. Add your custom domain for each site
-2. Set up DNS records as instructed by Netlify
+3. Configure DNS records as instructed by Netlify
-3. Enable HTTPS (Netlify provides free SSL certificates)
+4. Enable HTTPS (Netlify provides free SSL certificates)

+### Monorepo Detection

+Netlify automatically detects that you're using a monorepo structure.
+The `netlify.toml` file in the root directory contains the logic to:

+1. Determine which app to build based on the `SITE_APP` environment variable
+2. Build the correct app using Turborepo
+3. Copy the built files to the deployment directory
+4. This enables you to use a single repository for multiple Netlify sites

 ## Development